Suprapleural membrane

 The suprapleural membrane, eponymously known as Sibson's fascia, is a structure described in human anatomy.

 It is named for Francis Sibson.

 Anatomy

 It refers to a thickening of connective tissue that covers the apex of each human lung.
 It is an extension of the endothoracic fascia that exists between the parietal pleura and the thoracic cage.
-Sibson muscular part is originated from scalenus medius muscle.
+Sibson muscular part is originated from scalenus minimus muscle.
 Fascial part is originated from Endothoracic Fascia.
 It attaches to the internal border of the first rib and the transverse processes of vertebra C7.
 It extends approximately an inch more superiorly than the superior thoracic aperture, because the lungs themselves extend higher than the top of the ribcage.